cgengembre/tool/sphinxdocs/source/Tooth_ball_mill.rst

            rot_radial_degrees  = 0.,
            rot_axial_degrees   = 0. )
         bm_tool.addTooth(bm_tooth, frame)

     bm_tool.write('Ball_mill_tool')
     bm_tool.draw()

-On the picture below you can see parameters used in the script :
+On the picture below you can see parameters used in the script:

 .. image:: fig/ball_mill.png
     :align: center